 Guiltless Skin Nourish Organic Body Oil (RRP £30.00)

 One of the highlight products for me in the March Natural Wellness Box was this gorgeous dry body oil, containing a plethora of antioxidants to help protect your skin against environmental stresses.
 This Guiltless Skin Nourish Organic Body Oil contains pomegranate, walnut, pumpkin and camelia to name but a few.

 Ingredients: carthamus tinctorius seed oil* (safflower oil) , cucurbita pepo seed oil* (pumpkin seed oil), punica granatum seed oil* (pomegranate seed oil), juglans regia seed oil* (walnut oil), camelina sativa seed oil* (camelina seed oil), prunus amygdalus dulcis oil* (sweet almond oil), tocopherol (vitamin e), helianthus annuus seed oil (sunflower oil).

 It has a very natural, earthy scent which isn’t overpowering and fades quickly.
 My skin is pretty sensitive but this absorbed effortlessly and did not cause any irritation or reaction at all.
 The result was super soft skin and it was lovely not to have that greasy feeling that a lot of body oils can leave behind.

-KIKKI HEALT+H is a brand I hadn’t heard of before but I was really pleased to receive their Alkaline Infusion Powder as I’ve really been getting into supplements the last few months.
+KIKKI HEALT+H is a new brand to me but I was really pleased to receive their Alkaline Infusion Powder as I’ve really been getting into supplements the last few months.
 You can simply add this powder to water, juices and even smoothies.

 Ingredients: Lemon-juice powder, Inulin (34%), Potassium citrate, Calcium citrate, Magnesium citrate, Vitamin C, Bamboo powder, Acerola cherry powder